zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

   **How to use this project:**
+-  Refresh the Power BI dashbord file to pull the latest API data.
+This ensures you're working with real-time information.
 -  Data analysis is an ongoing process and continuous improvement and innovation are key to long-term success.
 I believe every  analyst’s journey is strengthened by an open mindset and a willingness to receive feedback.
 I welcome your thoughts,  suggestions and collaboration on this project.
 -  Feel free to download, explore, and adapt it to better understand how real-time data can be modeled and visualized in Power BI.

     ⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or